Welcome to today's edition of the Rush 24-7 podcast.

 So he's saying, we're not afraid.

-And then he said the issue with immigration reform has not changed.
+And then he said, the issue with immigration reform has not changed.

-The president continues to ignore laws that he signed into law, violating his oath of office, and that's going to continue because nobody's going to stop it.
+The president continues to ignore laws that he signed into law violating his oath of office, and that's going to continue because nobody's going to stop it.

 Oh, let me run an idea by you.

-I was reading the uh the power line guy, Stephen Hayward.
+I was reading the power line, guys.

 He has put forth what he thinks is a very real possibility.

-that one of the reasons Obama would do it, not the only, one of the reasons would be to goad the Republicans into finally getting serious about trying to impeach him and actually do it.
+And Hayward says in his prediction that one of the reasons Obama would do it, not the only, one of the reasons would be to goad the Republicans into finally getting serious about trying to impeach him and actually do it.

-The thinking is if the Republicans move to impeach the first African American president that this country will react in outrage, they already are predisposed to thinking the Republicans are not an extremist, and that will prove it, trying to impeach the first black president, and that will unite the Democrat base, and there is no way the Republicans can win.
+They already are predisposed to thinking the Republicans are nuts and extremists, and that will prove it, trying to impeach the first black president, and that will unite the Democrat base.

 It's a prediction.